joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 It can span multiple lines.
 Useful for longer explanations or documentation.
 '''
-x = 42  # Assigns the value 42 to variable x
 {% endhighlight %}

 Strive to strike a balance when commenting—provide enough detail to aid understanding without over-explaining or repeating information unnecessarily.

+### Docstrings

+Docstrings, triple-quoted strings at the beginning of entities, act as documentation.

+{% highlight python %}
+'''
+This is a docstring.
+It provides more extensive explanations.
+'''
+{% endhighlight %}

+{% highlight python %}
+def example_function():
+    '''
+    This is a docstring for the example_function.
+    It can include details about parameters, return values, etc.
+    '''
+    print('Example function')
+{% endhighlight %}

+Access docstrings with the `__doc__` attribute:

+{% highlight python %}
+>>> print(example_function.__doc__)
+    This is a docstring for the example_function.
+    It can include details about parameters, return values, etc.
+{% endhighlight %}

+Follow <a href="https://www.python.org/dev/peps/pep-0257/" target="_blank">PEP-257</a> for docstring conventions in larger projects.
+Docstrings are crucial for understanding modules, classes, methods, and functions, and should be kept updated with code changes.

-## Python Statements and Expressions <hr>
+## Python Statements and Expressions

+---

-Statements and expressions are fundamental concepts in Python programming.
+In Python, statements and expressions are fundamental components that make up the code.
 They play a crucial role in controlling the flow of a program and calculating values.

 ### Statements

-A statement is a line of code that performs a specific action, such as assigning a value to a variable or printing a message.
-Statements control the flow of a program, enabling you to execute certain actions based on conditions or repetitions.
+A statement in Python is a complete unit of code that performs a specific action.
+Statements can include assignment statements, conditional statements, loop statements, and more.
+Unlike expressions, statements do not necessarily return a value.

-Here are a few examples of Python statements:
+#### Assignment Statements

+Assignment statements are used to assign values to variables.
+The basic syntax is:

 {% highlight python %}
-# Assignment statement
+variable = expression
+{% endhighlight %}

+Here's an example:

+{% highlight python %}
 x = 42

-# Print statement
-print('Hello, world!')
+{% endhighlight %}

+In this example, the value `42` is assigned to the variable `x`.

-# Conditional statement
+#### Conditional Statements

+Conditional statements, such as the `if` statement, allow the program to make decisions based on certain conditions.
+The syntax is:

+{% highlight python %}
+if condition:
+    # code to execute when the condition is True
+else:
+    # code to execute when the condition is False
+{% endhighlight %}

+Example:

+{% highlight python %}
 if x > 0:
     print('x is positive')
 else:
     print('x is non-positive')
 {% endhighlight %}

+In this example, the program checks if the variable `x` is greater than 0.
+If the condition is true, it executes the first print statement; otherwise, it executes the second print statement.

+#### Loop Statements

+Loop statements, like `for` and `while` loops, allow the execution of a block of code multiple times.
+Here's an example using a `for` loop:

+{% highlight python %}
+fruits = ['apple', 'banana', 'orange']

+for fruit in fruits:
+    print(fruit)
+{% endhighlight %}

+This loop iterates over each element in the `fruits` list.

 Statements are run sequentially.
 The computer does not look ahead.

 ### Expressions

-An expression is a combination of values, variables, and operators that produces a result.
-Expressions can be as simple as a single value, like "42", or as complex as a mathematical formula, like "2 * (3 + 4)**2".
-They calculate values that can be used in your program.
-They can be used in various contexts, such as in the body of a loop or as a parameter to a function.
+An expression is a piece of code that produces a value.
+Unlike statements, expressions are often composed of variables, literals, and operators.
+Expressions can be part of statements but can also stand alone.

+#### Arithmetic Expressions

+Arithmetic expressions involve mathematical operations.
+Examples include addition, subtraction, multiplication, and division.

 {% highlight python %}
-# Arithmetic expression
-result = 2 * (3 + 4)
+result = 10 + 5 * 2

-# String concatenation expression
-message = 'Hello, ' + 'world!'

-# Function call expression
-length = len('Python')
 {% endhighlight %}

-Statements guide the execution of the program, while expressions calculate values and produce results.
-Both statements and expressions are essential in Python programming, enabling you to control the flow of your program and perform calculations or operations on your data.
+In this example, the expression `10 + 5 * 2` evaluates to `20`.

+#### Comparison Expressions

+Comparison expressions compare values and return a Boolean result.
+Examples include equality (`==`), inequality (`!=`), greater than (`>`), and less than (`<`).

+{% highlight python %}
+is_equal = (3 * 4) == (5 + 7)
+{% endhighlight %}

+Here, `is_equal` is `True` because the expressions on both sides are equal.

+#### Logical Expressions

+Logical expressions involve Boolean operators like `and`, `or`, and `not`.
+They combine multiple conditions.

+{% highlight python %}
+logical_result = (x > 0) and (y < 10)
+{% endhighlight %}

+In this example, `logical_result` is `True` if both conditions are satisfied.

 ### Elements of Flow Statements

-Flow control statements often start with a part called the condition and are always followed by a block of code called the clause.
+Flow control statements in Python consist of conditions and code blocks, making them powerful tools for directing program execution.

 #### Conditions